Why Beats By Dre is challenging your love of Black culture with your treatment of Black people

 That was 30 years ago, and yet the gulf between America’s love of Black culture and the systemic racism still inflicted on its Black citizens not only remains tragically intact, but given how hip-hop has become the dominant pop culture since 1989, that gap is arguably even wider.

 Now Beats by Dre is addressing this hypocrisy head on in a new commercial directed by Melina Matsoukas (Queen & Slim), written by Lena Waithe, and with music by Solange Knowles.
-It features everyday people alongside such stars as Naomi Osaka, Bubba Wallace, and Lil Baby, as well as activists Janaya Future Khan and the Compton Cowboys.
+It features everyday people alongside such stars as Naomi Osaka, Bubba Wallace, and Lil Baby, as well as activists like Janaya Future Khan.

 Created with agency Translation, the ad represents Beats’s ambition to get back to the kind of edgy, culturally relevant, stylish AF advertising of its heyday last decade.
 Chief marketing officer Chris Thorne says that since he joined the brand in 2019, he’s been working to rediscover that distinct brand voice while also charting a course that focuses on Black communities.
 Earlier this year Beats created its Black Futures program, providing opportunities in filmmaking for HBCU students.